 There is an area of your home that you may not think much about . . . but maybe it would be a good idea.
 (No, I’m not talking about your chimney, although that’s another area to which little attention is paid.)

-Have you ever looked at the area beneath the lint filter?
-With many models of dryers, you can lift the filter screen out of the dryer and see how much lint and other debris has made it past the filter.
+Have you ever looked at the area beneath the dry vent filter?
+With many models of dryers, you can lift the dryer filter screen out of the dryer and see how much lint and other debris has made it past the dryer exhaust vent filter.

 Once the lint is inside your dryer, it can cause your dryer to overheat, increase your drying times, use more energy and even cause a fire.